tdewolff/minify/README.md

 ```

 ### Custom minifier
-Add a minifier for a specific mediatype.
+Add a minifier for a specific mimetype.
 ``` go
 type CustomMinifier struct {
 	KeepLineBreaks bool